mahtokamal/Cyber_Security_Interviews/CyberNowEducation/Cloud_Security.md

 ![Screenshot (552)](https://github.com/user-attachments/assets/f9371d9a-bda6-4499-99ac-df811b9eb44f)

 **2.Terraform Hands-on with AWS** <br>
+In this lab , you will provision an EC2 instance on Amazon Web Services.
+EC2 instances are virtual machines running on AWS, and a common component of many infrastructure projects.
+The first thing we are going to do is install the AWS CLI.
+Follow the steps below to download it. <br>
 - visit google search "aws cli installation on windows" to download it
 - click on first hyperlink appears on Google, "install/update", choose "Windows"
 - Download and run the AWS CLI MSI installer for windows based on system architecture